Associate Professor of Environmental Analysis

 Claremont, CA 91711

-Brinda Sarathy is assistant professor of environmental analysis at Pitzer College in Claremont, CA. She is the author of one book and several articles on immigration, race, and natural resource management.
-She is also co-editor of a volume on participatory research and community management of natural resources.
+Brinda Sarathy is associate professor of environmental analysis at Pitzer College in Claremont, CA. She is the author of two books and several articles on society and the environment, including natural resource management, labor, and environmental justice.

 Sarathy received her Ph.D. in Environmental Science, Policy, and Management in 2006 from the University of California, Berkeley, and has held fellowships at The CUNY Graduate Center and the University of California Institute for Mexico and the United States (UCMEXUS).
 Her research on pineros has been supported by grants from the Ford Foundation, the Rural Sociological Society, the Morris K. Udall Foundation, and the Social Sciences and Humanities Research Council.